-In October 2011, I ran a Kickstarter to fund a new book of science fiction, and in March 2013, the completed book was picked up by Circlet Press.
-Pre-orders are now closed; we have an expected publication date of November 1, 2013, at which point the book should be available online and in fine bookstores and libraries (please do feel free to ask your local stores and libraries to order it from Circlet Press).
+In October 2011, I ran a Kickstarter to fund a new book of science fiction, and in March 2013, the completed book was picked up by Circlet Press, and is now available online, in e-book, paperback, hardcover, and audiobook.

 Here's the opening story from the book, "The Night Air."

 On a South Asian-settled university planet, tensions are rising.
 The first interstellar war has just been declared; the pure humans (or at least a segment of them) against the genetically modified humods and the aliens.
 The players in this game are complex, and the average citizen doesn't really understand what's going on.
 They just want to go on with their life: go to work, go home, make love to their wife.
 Or wives.
 Or husbands.
 Or indeterminate gender human and/or alien partners.
 Yet when the Warren, the alien ghetto, comes under attack, humans, humods, and aliens must all decide where they stand -- what is worth fighting for, or maybe even worth dying for.

 The Stars Change, an illustrated short novel told in interconnected stories, is set in the same universe as my story "Jump Space," which you can read for free.
 You can also read a ton of my short stories on my site.
 Reader favorites include "Seven Cups of Water."
 My last book, Bodies in Motion, was also a collection of linked stories, published by HarperCollins and translated into half a dozen languages.